NodusTechnologies/ePay-Advantage/Sections/API Guide/README.md

 Authentication
 --------------
-All EPay API calls need a header containing the authorization token
+All EPay Advantage API calls need a header containing the authorization token

 We have a [detailed guide](Sections/Token.md) for authenticating with the EPay API.